Chicago Beach Hotel

-The Chicago Beach Hotel was a luxury resort hotel located at 1660 East Hyde Park Boulevard in the Indian Village neighborhood of the Kenwood community area of Chicago, Illinois.
+The Chicago Beach Hotel was a luxury resort hotel located at 1660 East Hyde Park Boulevard in the Indian Village neighborhood of the Kenwood community area of Chicago, Illinois, United States.

 History

 The hotel was built in 1892 by Warren Leland and was one of many speculative hotels built to accommodate the hordes of tourists drawn by the upcoming Columbian Exposition of 1893.
 It contained 450 rooms, with 175 bathrooms.
 The property extended to Lake Michigan.
 The building resembled the Hyde Park Hotel and probably shared architects.
 Many Chicagoans of high social standing became residents and members.
 The building had private access to the beach until 1915 when the city created an adjacent bathhouse.
 It lost its beach frontage entirely in 1920 when the shoreline was moved more than a block eastward with a landfill project that created South Lake Shore Drive.

-In 1921 a huge 12 story, 545-room addition was constructed on the eastern portion of the property.
+In 1921 a huge 12-story, 545-room addition was constructed on the eastern portion of the property.
 The original structure, by now outdated, was then demolished in 1927.
 The Algonquin Apartments, designed by Ludwig Mies van der Rohe, were built on the site of the original wing in 1950.